wilsonvetdev/random-practice/javascript-practice/jsCS.md

 # Notes
 http://btholt.github.io/four-semesters-of-cs/

+### Space & Time Complexity

+Space Complexity - How much memory is used?
+Time Complexity - How many primitive operations are executed?
+...with respect to input size
+...and assuming worst case scenarios

 #### Recursion
 Recursion is when you define something in terms of itself. ex. a function that calls itself